I DREAM OF HAVING MY OWN LEONIDAS SHOP. COULD I EVER DO THAT?

 As for glucose and products containing glucose, our suppliers guarantee that the glucose is either produced from starch from non-genetically modified wheat or that controls are in place to ensure that no genetically modified maize is used in the course of manufacture.

 To ensure enjoying the flavour to the full, Leonidas chocolates should be eaten within eight days of purchase.

-Chocolate should always be stored in dry conditions at between 15 and 18C.
-That's precisely how we store all our LEONDIAS chocolates to ensure that they reach you in the best possible condition.
+Chocolate should always be stored in dry conditions at between 15° and 18° C. That's precisely how we store all our LEONIDAS chocolates to ensure that they reach you in the best possible condition.

 Chocolate is made from the seeds of the tropical cacao tree, theobroma cacao.
-The cacao tree was named by the 17th century Swedish naturalist, Linnaeus.
+The cacao tree was named by the 17th century Swedish naturalist Linnaeus.
 The Greek term theobroma literally means "food of the gods".
 Cacao beans were used by the Aztecs to prepare a hot, frothy drink which had stimulant and restorative properties.
 Chocolate itself was reserved for warriors, nobility and priests.
 The Aztecs valued its supposed ability to confer wisdom and vitality.
 A fermented chocolate drink was also used in their religious ceremonies.
 The sacred concoction was associated with Xochiquetzal, the goddess of fertility.
 Emperor Montezuma allegedly drank 50 goblets a day.
-The Aztecs paid their taxes in cacao beans, 100 cacao beans could buy a slave.
+The Aztecs paid their taxes in cacao beans, and 100 cacao beans could buy a slave.

 Chocolate is known to have anti-depressant qualities, which could be linked to the small quantity of serotonin found in chocolate.
 Serotonin is a substance which is found naturally in the brain and affects our moods.
 Other substances contained in chocolate help you stay awake and alert, help your muscles work, stimulate the appetite, and help mental activity and alertness.
 Remember that a good quality chocolate only contains cocoa, pure cocoa butter and sugar.